 Laura Ruel is an associate professor of design, user experience and interactive media for the school’s visual communication sequences.
-She also is the academic director for UNC’s Master of Arts in Technology and Communication degree program.

 Since 2009, she has been the executive producer of UNC’s Powering a Nation project, a student-created, interactive media site that explores the implication of U.S. Energy use.